- Chart

 Disclaimers:

-This information is for educational purposes only and does not constitute investment advice.
-Investing in inverse and leveraged ETFs carries significant risk and is not suitable for all investors.
+This JSON output is for informational purposes only and does not constitute financial advice.
+Investing in inverse and leveraged ETFs carries significant risks and is not suitable for all investors.
 Past performance is not indicative of future results.
-Investors should consult with a qualified financial advisor before making any investment decisions.
-Data is subject to change and may not be entirely up-to-date.
-The market share comparison is illustrative and based on general market knowledge of inverse ETF providers.

 AI Summarization is directionally correct and might not be accurate.